opea-project/docs/examples/ChatQnA/deploy/gaudi.md

 Conversational UI is optional, but a feature supported in this example if you are interested to use.

+To summarize, Below is the flow of contents we will be covering in this tutorial:

+1. Pre-requistes
+2. Prepare (Building / Pulling) Docker images
+3. Use case setup
+4. Validate microservice
+5. Deploy the use case
+6. Interacting with ChatQnA deployment

 ## Prerequisites

 First step is to clone the GenAIExamples and GenAIComps.
 GenAIComps are